A Woman Falling Out of Love

 A Woman Falling Out of Love is the thirty-seventh studio album by American singer Aretha Franklin.
-It was released by Franklin's own label Aretha's Records on May 3, 2011 in the United States.
-Sold exclusively through US retailer Walmart until June 3, it marked the singer's debut with her label following her departure from Arista Records and the release of the Christmas album This Christmas (2008).
+It was released by Franklin's own label Aretha's Records on May 3, 2011, in the United States.
+Sold exclusively through American retailer Walmart until June 3, it marked the singer's debut with her label following her departure from Arista Records and the release of the Christmas album This Christmas (2008).
 Featuring modern standards and familiar classics as well as guest vocalists Ronald Isley, Eddie Franklin, and Karen Clark-Sheard, Franklin produced most of the material herself.

 Upon release, the album received a mixed reception by critics, many of whom praised Franklin's ambitions but found the sound of A Woman Falling Out of Love too generic and dated.
 With little promotion, the project debuted and peaked at number 54 on the US Billboard 200 album chart and dropped off the chart two weeks later.
 It also reached number 15 on the US Top R&B/Hip-Hop Albums.
 The lead single, opening track "How Long I've Waited", peaked at number 91 on Billboards R&B chart.
 A Woman Falling Out of Love would remain Franklin's sole release with Aretha's Records.

 Background

 In 2003, Franklin released her thirty-fifth studio album So Damn Happy with Arista Records.
 A breakaway from her previous album A Rose Is Still a Rose (1998) which had been recorded under the guidance of Clive Davis along with many famed hip hop producers and rappers, such as Lauryn Hill, Sean "Puffy" Combs, and Jermaine Dupri, Franklin collaborated with then-new Arista label head L.A.
 Reid and producers Burt Bacharach, Norman West, Gordon Chambers, and Jimmy Jam and Terry Lewis on a more traditional project.
 In the United States, So Damn Happy peaked at number 33 on the US Billboard 200, with first week sales of 28,000 copies, Franklin best career sales frame until 2014.

-Though Clive Davis wanted her to stay with the label – following Arista's merger with the RCA Music Group of which he had become CEO – Franklin and him could not come to terms "on what things should be," leading to her departure.
+Though Clive Davis wanted her to stay with the label – following Arista's merger with the RCA Music Group of which he had become CEO – he and Franklin could not come to terms "on what things should be," leading to her departure.
 While she spoke with several other record companies, Franklin eventually decided to found her own independent record label, Aretha's Records, to release further music on it.
 Recording of A Woman Falling Out of Love began in 2006 and saw her working with producers Michael Powell and singers Shirley Caesar and Faith Hill.
 Initially expected to be released in the first quarter of 2007, its release was postponed and some early material, including Franklin's duets with Caesar and Hill as well as the title track and collaborations with Troy Taylor and Gordon Chambers, eventually omitted in favor of newer songs that were recorded between 2007 and 2010, "off and on between concerts, between commercials."